New EPA HFC Rule in 2021 Under the AIM Act

 First Proposed EPA Rule to Phasedown HFCs under the AIM Act

-The AIM Act has large bipartisan support as it will help the U.S. remain competitive in a global market and address climate.
+The AIM Act has large bipartisan support as it will help the U.S. remain competitive in a global market and address climate change and our environmental footprint.

 Essentially, this new regulation gives the EPA authority to address and manage HFCs in three ways: